 The Airmen's Stories - F/Lt.
 G D L Haysom

-He joined the RAF on a short service commission and began his initial training on 18th March 1937.
+Haysom's initial training began on 18th March 1937.
 He went to No. 1 RAF Depot Uxbridge on 18th May for a short induction course before being posted to 2 FTS Brize Norton on 5th June.
 After completing his training he joined the staff of the School of Naval Co-operation at Ford on 8th January 1938.
 He joined 79 Squadron at Biggin Hill on 1st November 1938.

 Haysom was detached from 79 Squadron to the School of Air Navigation St. Athan on 6th May 1940 for No. 6 Short Navigation Instructors Course.
 He rejoined 79 Squadron on 31st May.